tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/networking/03-network-layer.md

 Unlike the transport and application layers, there is a piece of the network layer in each and every host and router in the network.
 Because of this, network-layer protocols are among the most challenging (and therefore among the most interesting!) in the protocol stack.

-A network-layer packet is called a **datagram**. Đừng nhầm với UDP (User Datagram Protocol) là một layer 4 (transport layer) protocol.
+A network-layer packet is called a `datagram`. Đừng nhầm với UDP (User Datagram Protocol) là một layer 4 (transport layer) protocol.
+Đôi khi nó cũng được gọi là `packet`.

 - Chia Network Layer ra:
   - data plane role of each router